Aurelien-UGent/3D_Models/README.md

 # The anatomy of the head muscles in caecilians (Amphibia: Gymnophiona): variation in relation to phylogeny and ecology?

-## 3D reconstructions of caecilians cephalic musculature
+## Interactive 3D reconstructions of caecilians cephalic musculature

 _Caecilia tentaculata_: https://croisened.github.io/SketchFabShowAndHide/?id=5fe064bac9914e33a84f1c5f2007de1b